Better understand your ideal customer so that you can target the right people at the right time.

 Once you have a database of all the customers you are going to talk to, you need to document their characteristics including all their needs and wants.
-Research your audience to learn information which will help you know how they think, fell, behave, and react.
+Research your audience to learn information that will help you know how they think, feel, behave, and react.
 Let’s break down our characteristics in detail.

 Demographics is the collection of data regarding a specific population.
 Segmenting a population by using demographics allows companies to determine the size of a potential market.
 Demographics won’t portray your customer's full profile, but they’re a great starting point.
 Demographic questions should include:

 Age - How old is your customer?

 Pronouns - Do they identify as male or female?